alvwjya/WADS-Final-Project/README.md

 - Node.js : JavaScript runtime.
 - React : Library used to build the frontend.
 - MongoDB Atlas : Remote MongoDB database to store all the necesary data.
+- Cloudinary : Used to store all necessary images.

 ## API Endpoints
 <p align="center">